-Dr. Rogers, co-coordinator; Dr. Reedy-Strother, co-coordinator; Dr. Borders, Prof. Pay, Dr. Shrock
+Dr. Rogers, coordinator; Dr. Borders, Dr. Shrock; Dr. Willowby; Prof. Miller-Fox, Prof. Pay.

 An interdisciplinary minor focusing on the historical, cultural, sociological, political, and economic roles of women both nationally and globally.
 Emphasis is also placed on women's issues as they affect the individual and the family.
-The women's studies minor is jointly hosted by the Department of History and Political Science and the Department of Sociology, Social Work, Criminal Justice, and Family Science.
-Students who declare this minor must meet with one or both of the coordinators for advising.
+The women's studies minor is hosted by the Department of History and Political Science.
+Students who declare this minor must meet with the coordinator for advising.